paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-043-native-american-housing-assistance-and-self-determination.md

 ### Statutory Notes

 #### References in Text
 The Hawaiian Homes Commission Act, 1920, referred to in subsec. (d)(1), is act July 9, 1921, ch.
 42, 42 Stat.
-108, as amended, which was classified generally to sections 691 to 718 of Title 48, Territories and Insular Possessions, and was omitted from the Code.
+108, which was classified generally to sections 691 to 718 of Title 48, Territories and Insular Possessions, and was omitted from the Code.

 #### Codification
 Pub.
 L. 106–568, § 203, and Pub.
 L. 106–569, § 513, enacted identical sections 820 of Pub.
 L. 104–330.
 This section is based on the text of section 820 of Pub.
 L. 104–330, as added by Pub.
 L. 106–569, § 513.